justin7251/aj-inventory-system/README.md

 6. ng update //check missing package
 7. doing this all overagain

-If needed you might want to delete node_modules
+If needed, you need to delete node_modules

 ## Development server